zeroWiNNeR/springboot-microservices-master/README.md

 # springboot-microservices-master
-This is an example project using microservices and spring cloud technology stack.
+This is an example project using microservices, Spring Cloud technology stack and Netflix Open Source Software components.
+The patterns provided in this project include Service Discovery (Eureka), Intelligent Routing and Server Side Load Balancing (Zuul) and Client Side Load Balancing (Ribbon).
+This project also stands up and consumes from the Spring Cloud Config Server.